 Chemicals such as relaxers, perms, and hair dye all weaken the hair and involve opening the cuticle of the hair and breaking structural sulfur bonds within the cortex.

 Highly alkaline substances go straight to the cortex (brain of the hair strand) and re-program the chemistry of the hair strand, completely change its characteristics.
-For example, relaxers detroy a curl pattern; and permanent hair dyes change hair color.
+For example, relaxers destroy a curl pattern; and permanent hair dyes change hair color.

 Chemicals that are highly alkaline are effective because they break through the cuticle and move into the cortex where they can re-design the original structure of the hair.

-If slightly acidic subtances with a pH of 4.5-5.5 help the cuticle lay tight and intact; then, imagine the affect of a product that is three times more acidic or alkaline on the hair.
+If slightly acidic substances with a pH of 4.5-5.5 help the cuticle lay tight and intact; then, imagine the affect of a product that is three times more acidic or alkaline on the hair.

 Most relaxers are within a pH range of 12–14; with 14 being the highest on the Alkaline scale.

 Alkaline substances cause the cuticle of the hair to rise open.